octotheo/SOC/_motions/standing-orders-committee-soc-report.md

 ## **The Final Agenda and Ordering of Motions for Conference**

-<p class="alert d-inline-block alert-primary"><strong>SOC Note: </strong> That this places the AGM beyond the completion date of this Conference and makes a strong recommendation to all members to make every effort to attend the AGM so that quoracy can be achieved and the relevant reports voted on.</p>
+<p class="alert d-inline-block alert-primary"><strong>SOC Note: </strong> This places the AGM beyond the completion date of this Conference and makes a strong recommendation to all members to make every effort to attend the AGM so that quoracy can be achieved and the relevant reports voted on.</p>

 #### [](<>)[](<>)[](<>)[](<>)[](<>)[](<>)[](<>)[](<>)[](<>)Amendments to section A: